How To Make Hard-Boiled Eggs

 running cold water over eggs

-Gently crack the eggs all over and peel under running water.
+Gently crack the eggs all over (just tap them on your countertop) and peel them under running water.

 Person peeling an egg under running water.